-A preprint paper published by researchers at DeepMind and the CISPA Helmholtz Center for Information Security describes an AI system capable of reverse-engineering the black box functions of programs written in educational programming language Karel.
+A published by researchers at DeepMind and the CISPA Helmholtz Center for Information Security describes an AI system capable of reverse-engineering the black box functions of programs written in educational programming language Karel.
 Given access only to the inputs and outputs (I/Os) of an application, they claim the system — dubbed IReEn — can iteratively improve a copy of the target application until it becomes functionally equivalent to the original.

 Reverse-engineering might carry a nefarious connotation in some circles, but it isn’t without legitimate applications.
 For instance, it can help recover software if the source code was lost or aid in the detection and neutralization of malware.
 Although several machine learning-driven reverse-engineering techniques have been proposed, most can’t recover functional and human-interpretable forms of programs.
 But IReEn can.